Senior Creative Director Stephen Dahlem workign with Post Malone at Dallas Cowboys Halftime Show

 Dallas Cowboys and Red Kettle Kickoff Banner of Post Malone

-“It’s always an honor to be part of such a beloved tradition,” said Stephen Dahlem, senior creative director for Corporate Magic.
-“Post Malone grew up as a Cowboys fan, so this one was extra-special for both the performers and the audience.”
+“It’s always an honor to be part of such a long-standing tradition,” said Stephen Dahlem, senior creative director at Corporate Magic.
+“This year, there was a strong connection between the performer and the team, which added to the experience.”

 Post Malone with Dallas Cowboys Mascot